SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 unloading that occurred.

-For each cycle, FMS Insight splits the time the pallet spends at the load station among each piece of material being loaded, transfered, or unload.
-To do so, FMS Insight uses the list of material loaded/unloaded/transfered and calculates the expected time the operation should take based on the values entered into the scheduled jobs.
-The expected time is then used to calculate a percentage consuption for each material, and this percentage is then applied to the actual wall clock time of the pallet occupancy.
+For each cycle, FMS Insight splits the time the pallet spends at the load station among each piece of material being loaded, transferred, or unload.
+To do so, FMS Insight uses the list of material loaded/unloaded/transferred and calculates the expected time the operation should take based on the values entered into the scheduled jobs.
+The expected time is then used to calculate a percentage consumption for each material, and this percentage is then applied to the actual wall clock time of the pallet occupancy.
 For example, consider an operation where part _aaa_ is loaded and part _bbb_ is unloaded.
 The schedule says that the loading of _aaa_ should